Subtitles in English for this video can be displayed by clicking on (first button on the bottom right hand corner of the video).

 Cranial Nerves IX (Glossopharyngeal Nerve) and X (Vagus Nerve)

 Subtitles in English for this video can be displayed by clicking on (first button on the bottom right hand corner of the video).
-The confrontation test is a quick screening test for gross visual field defects that can be done at the bedside.
-Spectacles should not be worn during the test as they may cause spurious…
+Direct ophthalmoscopy is a troublesome skill for medical students and practitioners, but when practiced frequently, this is a technique that can be very useful in clinical practice.
+It is advisable that each medical…